 How much should I spend?

 On your first ukulele, I don’t recommend spending a lot of money.
 A little bit like a car, when you’re learning you might have a few bumps.
 Also, until you know for sure that you love it, I wouldn’t spend a fortune.
 You can buy a cheap ukulele for about £30-50.
-You can definitely spend more, and, if you have musical experience and know you’ll practice and stick with it, then do that, but if you have no musical experience and you don’t know if you’ll play for a few years, then it might be advisable to grab a basic ukulele that sounds good.
+You can definitely spend more, and, if you have musical experience and know you’ll practice and stick with it, then please do that, but if you have no musical experience and you don’t know if you’ll like it, let alone play it for a few years, then it might be advisable to grab a basic ukulele that sounds good.

-Here are a couple of brands that we recommend.
+Here are a couple of brands that we recommend*

 If you are left-handed, see here.